nkosanamolefe/sql/AirBnB/README.md

 * *Revenue Potential:* Based on current trends, the top 30 Airbnb earners are projected to generate an average revenue of R3,027,817.43

-* ##### Concentration by Location

-    The analysis indicates a concentration of top-earning listings in specific areas.
+* *Concentration by Location:* The analysis indicates a concentration of top-earning listings in specific areas.
 Ward 54 leads with 23 listings within the top 30 earners

 #### 2. Potential customer list for AirBnB cleaning business?